-- focus to be expanded to beyond just hot-food takeaways, to embed a focus on the food system as a whole - priority, not just consideration, given to outlets and premises which promote and facilitate access to healthy, nutritious and sustainable food - ability to control planning applications on the basis of health in Scotland
+- health recognised as a central and primary motivating factor in planning decision-making - the policy expanded to also include reference to some retail uses, to recognise the impact of other outlet types on health outcomes - focus to be expanded to beyond just hot-food takeaways, to embed a focus on the food environment/system as a whole - priority, not just consideration, given to outlets and premises which promote and facilitate access to healthy, nutritious and sustainable food - ability to control planning applications on the basis of health in Scotland, specifically for health to be included as material planning consideration

 Based on current wording, the policy seems to only apply to non-retail uses, and it is not clearly defined in the document what this means i.e. which types of businesses this covers and why.
 We would like to see a clear definition of what is regarded as non-retail use, and for the policy to be extended to include some retail uses, to prevent clustering of retail outlets which are damaging to health and wellbeing outcomes.
 Further, we note the policy references permanently sited vans only, and does not mention temporary vans.
 This is a significant omission.
 We would like to understand why this is the case and for the policy to be extended to also include temporary vans.
-Additionally, we would like to see clear and effective guidance in this area to ensure that health and wellbeing-based decisions are taken with confidence at a local level.